 Managing Deceased Patients

-When a patient is deceased, airborne precautions are necessary when handling and preparing the body during transfer to the morgue and an autopsy.
+When a patient is deceased, airborne precautions remain necessary when handling and preparing the body during transfer to the morgue.
+Similarly, performing an autopsy also warrants proper personal protective equipment and the use of N95 respirators.

 Managing specimens and rooms of patients and with airborne infections